Vyomkhurana/Samsung-Memory-Lens/README.md

 - Grant microphone permission in Android settings
 - Test in quiet environment
 - Speak clearly and naturally
+- NOTE : Kindly note that for the backend to start (for the first time) it may take upto 30-40 seconds because of free deployment (ONRENDER )

 **No Search Results:**
 - Upload photos first using "Upload Photos" button